Skewed Anosov flows are orbit equivalent to Reeb-Anosov flows in dimension 3: Markov partition

-Similar to Anosov flows, $\sigma$ admits a stable foliation and an unstable foliation, denote by $W^s$ and $W^u$.
+Like Anosov flows, $\sigma$ admits a stable foliation and an unstable foliation, denoted by $W^s$ and $W^u$.
 Here $W^s(v)$ (resp. $W^u(v)$) is the set of sequence $w\in\PW$ with $w_i=v_i$ for all $i$ large enough (resp. for all $i\leq i_0$ for some $i_0\in\ZZ$).
 The shift map divides the distances by 2 in each stable leaf, and multiplies the distances by 2 on each unstable leaf.
-We additionally call the local stable and unstable leaves of $v$ the sets defined by:
+We additionally call the local stable and unstable leaves of $v$ the sets defined by